COURSE OVERVIEW

 - 12 pages of an original screenplay, together with a one-page (A4) synopsis.
 The screenplay should be the first 12 pages of a longer work or a short film script of 12 pages.
 It should be presented in a standard screenplay format as per Final Draft, Celtx, etc. All work must be original and must not be adapted or co-authored.
 It should include a one-page synopsis of the entire story, at the beginning of the screenplay.
 The screenplay and synopsis should be included in one document to upload and include your full name on the first page.

-Applications open 8th January 2025 and will close at midnight on the day of the deadline, shown at the top of this page.
+Applications will close at 23:59 on the day of the deadline, shown at the top of this page.

 Funding Available